visgl/math.gl/docs/modules/types/api-reference/array-types.md

 TypeScript types to simplify working with a mix of typed arrays and standard JavaScript arrays containing numbers.

 ## Types

 ### `TypedArray`

+Type matching any non-big JavaScript typed array.

+### `TypedArrayConstructor`

+Type matching constructor for any non-big JavaScript typed array.

+### `BigTypedArray`

+Type matching any big JavaScript typed array.

+### `BigTypedArrayConstructor`

-Any JavaScript typed array.
+Type matching constructor for any big JavaScript typed array.

 ### `NumberArray`

 A classic JavaScript array containing numbers.
 Included for completeness, it is recommended to just use the type `number[]` in this case.

-### `NumericArray`

-Any JavaScript typed array, or any classic JavaScript array containing numbers

 ### `NumberArray2-NumberArray16`

 JavaScript number arrays of specific lengths.

+### `NumericArray`

+Type matching any classic JavaScript array containing numbers or any non-big typed array.

+### `NumericArray2-NumericArray16`

+Types matching number arrays of specific lengths or typed arrays.

 ## Utilities